elastic/rally/docs/track.rst

 To get started with custom tracks, you can benchmark a single task, e.g. a match_all query::

     {
-      "challenge": {
-        "name": "just-search",
       "schedule": [
         {
           "operation": {
             "operation-type": "search",
             "index": "_all",
             "body": {
               "query": {
                 "match_all": {}
               }
             }
           },
           "warmup-iterations": 100,
           "iterations": 100,
           "target-throughput": 10
         }
       ]
     }
-    }

 This track assumes that you have an existing cluster with pre-populated data.
-It will run the provided match_all query at 10 operations per second with one client and use 100 iterations as warmup and the next 100 iterations to measure.
+It will run the provided ``match_all`` query at 10 operations per second with one client and use 100 iterations as warmup and the next 100 iterations to measure.

 For the examples below, note that we do not show the operation definition but you should be able to infer from the operation name what it is doing.